Beyoncé Delivers Instagram Gold With New Tattoos & Jewelry

-Less than a week after changing up her iconic wedding ring tattoo, Beyoncé debuted what appears to be some brand new ink.
-The new tat, which is shown on her ring finger in an Instagram photo posted Wednesday night, is a simple design of three vertical dots.
+Less than a week after changing up her iconic wedding ring tattoo, Beyoncé showed off some other family-inspired ink.
+The tat, which is shown on her ring finger in an Instagram photo posted Wednesday night, is a simple design of three vertical dots.
 Although Bey didn't caption the photo, fans are speculating that the dots represent her children with Jay-Z: Blue Ivy, Rumi, and Sir.

 We love the simple, elegant tattoo — and don't even get us started on that beautiful nail shade.